Start Motion Media

 rose What’s Under The Sphinx?

-During the first renovation of the Sphinx in 1420 B.C., Pharaoh Thothmes IV cleared the sand from the monument and erected mud-brick walls to prevent to make matters more complex burial.
+During the first renovation of the Sphinx in 1420 B.C., Pharaoh Thothmes IV cleared the sand from the monument and erected mud-brick walls to prevent further burial.
 The second renovation was undertaken by Rameses II, who detailed in a letter, “I have heard that thou hast taken eight laborers… Thou shalt deliver them to draw stone for the Sphinx in Memphis.”
 Here Hassan notes the rare instance of quarrying fresh stone rather than stealing it from nearby pyramids, as was common in the New Kingdom.
 After this generous act of restraint, Rameses proceeds to steal the granite casing of the Second Pyramid to build his Temple of Ptah.

 Rameses’ architect, named May, also left his signature (“The Director of the Works of the House of Ra, May”), as well as two stelae dedicated to the Sphinx, inside the temple.
 These stelae, or stone tablets, were later discovered by Hassan and will become important later on, as they hold clues as to what may lie beneath the Sphinx.
 Lastly, “the stone, which Rameses had ordered to be quarried for the Sphinx, was perhaps used for the first casing of the paws, which had suffered from erosion.”
 Hassan lists no renovation or preservation activities in the Saitic Period (663 – 525 B.C.), noting it was “strange, considering the esteem in which ancient monuments were held at that time,” but assumes the walls were still holding back the sand fairly well.